 Matthew X. Lowe, PhD.

-Latest News"Temporal dynamics underlying sound discrimination in the human brain" submitted to the conference on Cognitive Computational Neuroscience (CCN).
+July 2018:"Temporal dynamics underlying sound discrimination in the human brain" to be presented at the conference on Cognitive Computational Neuroscience (CCN) 2018

-"Discriminating scene categories from brain activity within 100ms" accepted for publication in Cortex.
+June 2018:"Discriminating scene categories from brain activity within 100 milliseconds" accepted for publication in Cortex.

 AboutMatthew X. Lowe is currently a postdoctoral associate at the Massachusetts Institute of Technology (MIT) in the Computer Science and Artificial Intelligence Lab (CSAIL) (PI: Aude Oliva; Computational Perception and Cognition Lab).
 Matthew obtained his PhD from the University of Toronto (PIs: Jonathan S. Cant; Susanne Ferber), and his bachelor's degree from the University of Cape Town.
 Broadly, he is interested in the neural mechanisms underlying perception, and more specifically, the spatial and temporal dynamics underlying the processing of complex scenes within the brain.